Skip to main content

 (Moving)

-line at the very top of the file.
-Avoid repeating the Feature:
+Make sure to leave the Feature: line at the very top of the file.
+Avoid repeating the Feature: key anywhere else in the file.

-Why should I write a Scenario description?β
+Why should I write a Scenario description?

 (Moving)

-descriptions affect the names of error screenshot files and report headings, so try to write something unique that you will recognize later.
+Scenario descriptions affect the names of error screenshot files and report headings, so try to write something unique that you will recognize later.
 It will help you identify what happened with each test.

-When do tests run?β
+When do tests run?

 (Moving)